hallispio/Ghost-Rust-Kernel-Module-PoC/DEVLOG.md

 # Development Log

-**"All Native Linux tests were conducted on bare-metal hardware (EliteBook 830 G5 / Lenovo Ryzen 5).
-Results may vary in virtualized environments."**
+**All Native Linux tests were conducted on bare-metal hardware (EliteBook 830 G5 / Lenovo Ryzen 5).
+Results may vary in virtualized environments.**

 ## Timeline